programble/rcmp/README.md

 # HTTP port to listen for payloads on
 port: 8080

-# IPs to accept Github webhook POST requests from
+# CIDRs to accept Github webhook POST requests from
-# Defaults to a list of known Github IPs
+# If this option is not provided, RCMP will fetch Github CIDRs from the
+# meta API endpoint as well as include 127.0.0.1/32.
 post_whitelist:
   - 127.0.0.1